Global search

 What are the risks of driving fatigued?

-• Falling asleep for just four seconds while travelling at 100 km/h, means the car will have travelled approximately 111 metres without you being in control.
+• Falling asleep for just four seconds while travelling at 100 km/h means the car has travelled approximately 111 metres without you being in control.

 • Being awake for 17 hours within a 24 hour period causes the same level of impairment as a blood alcohol concentration (BAC) of 0.05, and going without sleep for a full 24 hours has the same effect as a BAC of .1 - double the legal BAC limit!